nrwahyuaji/Proyek-CS50/project-2/DESIGN.md

 #### 3. Run Flask
 To run this program, you can use VSCode for testing or try it directly on your server.
 ##### Virtual Studio Code
-1. Open VSCode
+1.Open VSCode
-2. Click File > Open Folder
+2.Click File > Open Folder
-3. Navigate to Folder Project-CS50/project-2
+3.Navigate to Folder Project-CS50/project-2
 ![enter image description here](https://github.com/nrwahyuaji/Proyek-CS50/raw/master/project-2/static/img/project-2-folder.png)
-4. Clik Terminal > New Terminal
+4.Clik Terminal > New Terminal
-![enter image description here](https://github.com/nrwahyuaji/Proyek-CS50/raw/master/project-2/static/img/new-terminal.png)
-5. Make sure the active terminal location is on
+![enter image description here](https://github.com/nrwahyuaji/Proyek-CS50/raw/master/project-2/static/img/new-terminal.png) 5.Make sure the active terminal location is on

     %YOURFOLDERLOCATION%\Proyek CS50\project-2

 or as in the image below.
 ![enter image description here](https://github.com/nrwahyuaji/Proyek-CS50/raw/master/project-2/static/img/terminal-location.png)
-6. Then run the command below
+6.Then run the command below

     flask run

-7. If the program runs smoothly without errors, it will appear like this.
+7.If the program runs smoothly without errors, it will appear like this.

     Running on http://127.0.0.1:5000
     INFO: Press CTRL+C to quit

-9. Done!
+8.Done!

 ##### Deploy to Server